Small Business Cash Flow Trend Report

 About the Trend Report

-Through an ongoing partnership, OnDeck and Ocrolus have released the fourth iteration of the Small Business Cash Flow Trend Report.
-OnDeck is the leading small business lending company at Enova, and Ocrolus is a document AI and cash flow analytics platform for lenders.
+Through an ongoing partnership, OnDeck and Ocrolus have released the eighth iteration of the Small Business Cash Flow Trend Report.
+OnDeck, part of Enova, is a market leader in small business lending and Ocrolus is a document AI and cash flow analytics platform for lenders.
 The report is based on two inputs:

 -